VivusHub/Vivus/share/twitter/README.md

 # Synopsis
-Thanks for your interest in using some of the tools used by Checkmate Concevoir.
-This document aims to highlight how Checkmate Concevoir sends tweets during signups.
-This file has has been dcoumented to the best of our knowledge to help you get started with services available.
+Thanks for your interest in using some of the tools used by Checkmate Concevoir in send and scheduling tweets on the Checkmate Vivus platform.
+This file has has been dcoumented to the best of our knowledge to help you get started with services supporting the twitter API.

 # Usage Overview
-The following topics are covered
+The following topics are covered:
 * [Getting Started](#Getting-Started)
 * [Twitter Developer](#Twitter-App)
 * [Send tweets](#Send-Tweets)